Humanity+, Inc. (aka Humanity Plus, Inc.) Constitution

 Article IV.
 Board of Directors

 Section 1.
 The highest decision-making body of the Humanity+ shall be the Board of Directors.
-The Humanity+ Board of Directors is charged with establishing the overall direction and short-term and long-term goals of the Humanity+.
-The Board is also charged with fundraising activities, with support and implementation from the Executive Director or Program Coordinator.
-Board members may additionally be expected to take on active roles in managing the organization, including both leadership and direct participation, for instance organizing conferences, helping manage publications, performing outreach and member recruitment, or other such tasks.
-The Board shall have the option to select and appoint an Executive Director or Program Coordinator, and shall review on an annual basis the performance of the Executive Director if one has been appointed.
+The Humanity+ Board of Directors is charged with establishing and periodically reviewing the overall direction and long-term goals of the Humanity+.
+The Board also oversees legal concerns, and has the authority to hire or fire the Executive Director.
+The Board is also charged with fundraising activities, with support and implementation from the Executive Director.
+The Board as a whole is not involved with hands-on management of the organization, but Board members may additionally take on active roles in managing the organization, including both leadership and direct participation, for instance organizing conferences, helping manage publications, performing outreach and member recruitment, or other such tasks.
+The Board meet no less than every three months electronically.
+The Board shall review the performance of the Executive Director on a regular basis (at least once every twelve months).

 Article V. Executive Director

-In the event of the dissolution of the Humanity+ , all remaining funds and assets are to be released to such other organizations that are organized for purposes congruent with the Transhumanist Declaration.
+In the event of the dissolution of the Humanity+, all remaining funds and assets are to be released,following consultation with full members, to such other organizations that are organized for purposes congruent with the Transhumanist Declaration.

 The rules contained in the current edition of Robert’s Rules of Order Newly Revised shall govern the organization in all cases to which they are applicable and in which they are consistent with the conduct of electronic decision-making and this Constitution.